andykswong/lorz/README.md

 Powered by:
 - [mugl](https://github.com/andykswong/mugl): Micro WebGL library.
 - [munum](https://github.com/andykswong/munum): Micro Numerical library.

+Features:
+- Fight against 16 enemy types and 4 miniboss encounters.
+- Spend coins to unlock additional characters and upgrades.
+  - **Knight:** You start with the good old knight. ​Can wield shield.
+Can upgrade to better weapon and armor.
+  - **Rogue:** Move and hit fast, but weaker.
+Can wield a bow.
+  - **Mage:** Low HP but high damage.
+Starts with a fire staff.
+Unlock the ice staff to freeze enemies.
+The priest mode gives you a short-ranged, high damage holy spell attack, with faster HP recovery.
+- Upgrades requires the character to be unlocked.
+The knight's steel shield also requires wooden shield to be unlocked first.

 Control:
 - WASD or arrow keys to move / select upgrades